apache/gravitino/docs/how-to-use-relational-entity-storage.md

 ### Step 4: Set up the Gravitino server configs

-Find the server configuration file names `gravitino.conf` in the distribution package directory:
+Find the server configuration file which name is `gravitino.conf` in the distribution package directory:

 ```text
 ${distribution_package_directory}/conf/